I often get asked the following 2 questions around Nova’s assessment of talent:

 3. Education, based on LinkedIn, Resume, and Grades

-- The more senior a candidate is, the less important this aspect is.
+The more senior the candidate, the less weight this parameter carries.

 4. Extracurricular activities, based on LinkedIn and Resume